Vinod Mishra: Party leader

 Mishra served as West Bengal secretary of the new party organization.
 Under Mishra's leadership new dalams (guerilla squads) were formed.
 In November 1975 Jauhar was killed.
 Mishra became the new party General Secretary in a reorganized five-member Central Committee.
 Mishra organized a second party congress, held clandestinely in the rural areas of Gaya district in February 1976.
 The congress unanimously re-elected Mishra as General Secretary.

 On 1–2 January 1979 Mishra was encircled by police forces at Badpathujote in the Phansidewa area of Darjeeling district.
 In the midst of a prolonged gun-battle, Mishra sustained multiple injuries and his comrade Bakul Sen (alias Amal) was killed.
 Mishra was able to escape, assisted by the dalam commander Nemu Singh.
 Mishra secretly visited China in 1979.

-After the 11 July 1990 massacre in Bathani Tola, in which 21 Dalits were killed by Ranvir Sena, Mishra declared an 'eye for an eye' policy of vengeance against the perpetrators of the massacre.
+After the 11 July 1996 massacre in Bathani Tola, in which 21 Dalits were killed by Ranvir Sena, Mishra declared an 'eye for an eye' policy of vengeance against the perpetrators of the massacre.

 Mishra was re-elected General Secretary of the party at the sixth congress of CPI(ML) Liberation in Varanasi in October 1997.

 Political legacy

 Mishra was the political architect of the process of re-orientation of CPI(ML) Liberation.
 By 1976 the party had adopted a position that armed struggle would be combined with building a broad anti-Congress democratic front movement.
 The process further elaborated through an internal rectification process initiated in late 1977.
 In the early 1980s CPI(ML)Liberation began building an open non-party mass movement (in direct contradiction to the original policy of CPI(ML)), the Indian People's Front (founded in April 1982).
 The construction of IPF, through which the underground party could develop links to other democratic forces on the basis of a popular, democratic and patriotic programme, was based on interventions by Mishra.
 After the fifth party congress of CPI(ML)Liberation, Mishra left his underground life.
 He made his first public appearance in 25 years at a rally on the Parade Grounds of Calcutta in December 1992.
+The CPI(ML), came out in the open and was registered with the Election Commission of India on August 16, 1994.
+Concerned that the acronym of the party was too similar to that of the Communist Party of India (Marxist), CPI(M), the Election Commission registered the name of the party as CPI(ML)-Liberation, after the Party's organ.
+Following its registration and the disbanding of its open front (the Indian People's Front), the party began openly contesting elections under its own banner by 1996.
 However although Mishra broke with the dogmas of the early CPI(ML), he never renounced Charu Majumdar's legacy.